Fiat CR.42 Falco: Last claimed biplane kill of history

-The CR.42LWs equipped to the newly formed 3./NSGr 7 in Zagreb, Croatia, in April 1944.
+The CR.42LWs equipped the newly formed 3./NSGr 7 in Zagreb, Croatia, in April 1944.
 By September 1944, 2.
 Staffel was transferred in Croatia too (at Pleso) and the Fiats later equipped 1.
 Staffel also, in Graz, Austria.
 On 8 February 1945, ten Luftwaffe CR.42LWs of Stab and 2.
 Staffel of Nachtschlachtgruppe 7, took off from their base in Agram-Gorica, Croatia, to strafe the airfield at Grabovica, used by partisan forces.
 At the last moment, they were diverted to attack partisans northwest of Sisak, during which they were attacked by a flight of American P-38 Lightnings of the 14th Fighter Group.
 The American fighters shot down three Fiat biplanes, but two of the P-38s did not return to base.
 One of them was claimed by a German pilot, but this kill was not confirmed.
 According to authors Håkan Gustavsson and Ludovico Slongo, the unidentified German pilot's claim is the last known claimed victory of a biplane to occur.
 There is doubt regarding the claim.
 The 14th Fighter Group's unit history does not record any losses on this date by the 37th Fighter Squadron, which reported the engagement with the biplanes.
 The two aircraft which failed to return to base were reported as lost to ground fire during a ground sweep near Vienna, and were in the 48th Fighter Squadron.